jmpavlick/elm-ui-markdown/example/sample-text.md

   * It can indent, too!
 Indentations are two whitespaces.
   * Unfortunately, I'm not clever enough to figure out how to use different glyphs
   * At different levels of indentation
-    * But if _you_ are, please submit a PR so that I can see how you did it
+    * But if you are, please submit a PR so that I can see how you did it!
       * 🙏🙏🙏

 1. This is an ordered list